-The City of Ashland uses the following bicycle facility designations, which are consistent with the designations and definitions recognized by AASHTO and OBPP.
+The following designations are used throughout the TSP to describe the City's bicycle facilities.
+These designations and definitions are consistent with AASHTO and OBPP.
 The purpose of having multiple bicycle facility types is to provide a multi-level cycling system that caters to different types of cyclists ranging from novice to experienced riders.
 In general, bicycles are allowed on roadways in the City of Ashland regardless of the presence or type of bicycle facility on the roadway.

 - Shared Roadway / Signed Shared Roadway Shared roadways include roadways on which bicyclists and motorists share the same travel lane.
 This is the most common type of bikeway.
 The most suitable roadways for shared bicycle use are those with low speeds (25 mph or less) or low traffic volumes (3,000 vehicles per day or fewer).
 Signed shared roadways are shared roadways that are designated and signed as bicycle routes and serve to provide continuity to other bicycle facilities (i.e., bicycle lanes) or designate a preferred route through the community.
 Common practice is to sign the route with standard Manual on Uniform Traffic Control Devices (MUTCD) green bicycle route signs with directional arrows.
 The OBPP recommends against the use of bike route signs if they do not have directional arrows and/or information accompanying them.
 Signed shared roadways can also be signed to highlight special touring routes or to provide directional information in bicycling minutes or distance (e.g., "Library, 3 minutes, 1/2 mile"). - Shoulder Bikeway These are paved roadways that have striped shoulders wide enough for bicycle travel.
 ODOT recommends a 6-foot paved shoulder to adequately provide for bicyclists, and a 4-foot minimum in constrained areas.
-Roadways with shoulders less than 4-feet are considered shared roadways.
+Roadways with shoulders less than 4feet are considered shared roadways.
 Sometimes shoulder bikeways are signed to alert motorists to expect cyclists. - Bicycle Lane Bike lanes are portions of the roadway designated specifically for bicycle travel via a striped lane and pavement stencils.
 ODOT standard width for a bicycle lane is 6 feet.
 The minimum width of a bicycle lane against a curb or adjacent to a parking lane is 5 feet.
 A bicycle lane may be as narrow as 4 feet, but only in very constrained situations.
 Bike lanes are most appropriate on arterials and major collectors, where high traffic volumes and speeds warrant greater separation.

-- Shared Use Path Shared use paths are used by a variety of non-motorized users, including pedestrians, cyclists, skaters, and runners.
-They may be paved or unpaved, and are often wider than an average sidewalk (i.e. 10 14 feet).
-In certain circumstances where peak traffic is expected to be low, pedestrian traffic is not expected to be more than occasional, good passing opportunities can be provided, and maintenance vehicle loads are not expected to damage pavement, the width may be reduced to as little as 8 feet. - Bicycle Boulevard Bicycle boulevards are an adaptation of shared roadways that modify local streets to allow the through movement of bicycles whilst maintaining local access for automobiles.
+- Multi-Use Path Multi-use paths are used by a variety of non-motorized users, including pedestrians, cyclists, skaters, and runners.
+They may be paved or unpaved, and are often wider than an average sidewalk.
+In certain circumstances where peak traffic is expected to be low, pedestrian traffic is not expected to be more than occasional, good passing opportunities can be provided, and maintenance vehicle loads are not expected to damage pavement, the width may be reduced. - Bicycle Boulevard Bicycle boulevards are an adaptation of shared roadways that modify local streets to allow the through movement of bicycles whilst maintaining local access for automobiles.
 Bicycle boulevards typically include bicycle route signage and pavement markings and often feature traffic calming to slow vehicle speeds and provide a more comfortable environment for cyclists.